 Our thinking was when the game was over, the syrup would be ready to pour.
 We complained so much, daddy started buying the syrup in the can.
-We could dip a spoon into the can and retrieve our goods quicker.
-We loved it and we loved daddy for the new purchase.
+Dipping a spoon into the syrup eliminated that problem.
+We loved it, and we loved daddy for the new purchase.
 We sang Long live the King to him!
 I think we could have gotten King Syrup out of him for the rest of our lives after that.
 I miss you daddy!

-Another favorite of ours was fried bologna sandwiches, known as the poor man's meat.
+Fried bologna sandwiches, known as the poor man’s meat, was another favorite.
 Daddy would go to the deli and have Johnny, the butcher, slice it thin for us.
-It had this string around it that had to be removed before eating.
-For those who didn't indulge in fried bologna sandwiches, you don't know what you missed.
+For those who didn’t indulge in fried bologna sandwiches, you don’t know what you missed.
 Half the fun was in eating it and the other half was frying it.
-If you didn't put a slit around the edges of the bologna, it would curl up.
+If you didn’t put a slit around the edges of the bologna, it would curl up.
 For some reason, we found that hilarious.

 I loved my childhood for the most part.
 It was carefree and the memories are great.
 What are some of your favorite childhood foods?